SAP-archive/teched2020-DAT162/exercises/ex2/README.md

 ## Summary

 In this exercise we have seen how specific parts of information can be hidden from a set of users.
-One neeed to have a specific role to see the actual data.
+One needs to have a specific role to see the actual data.

 Continue to - [Exercise 3](../ex3/README.md) to start learning why there is an anonymization feature, and how it works.